 Mechanism of Action

 Vancomycin is FDA-approved for administration by either intravenous injection or oral route.
 Rectal administration is an off-label use of vancomycin useful in treating Clostridium difficile infection.
-Administration is dependent on the type and location of the infection.
-Vancomycin has poor oral bioavailability; therefore, its administration must be via the intravenous route to treat most infections.
+The administration is dependent on the type and location of the infection.
+Vancomycin has poor oral bioavailability; therefore, its administration is via the intravenous route to treat most infections.

-Intravenous vancomycin injection can treat MRSA infections as well as other susceptible gram-positive organisms.
+Intravenous vancomycin injection can treat MRSA infections and other susceptible gram-positive organisms.
+It is available in 5 mg/mL IV solution, 10 mg/mL in NaCl 0.9% solution, or 5 mg/mL in dextrose 5% or NaCl 0.9% solution.
+It is also available as a sterile powder for reconstitution in 500 mg, 1 g, 1.25 g, 1.5 g, and 10 g per vial.
 The dose of vancomycin required is dependent on the type and severity of infection, the patient’s overall clinical presentation, renal function, and body weight.
 The desired intravenous dose should be administered slowly over at least 60 minutes.
 The frequency of administration ranges from every 8 to 24 hours and should be adjusted based on renal function, age, and serum trough concentrations.
 Serum trough concentrations require close monitoring in all patients.

 Oral vancomycin has low systemic absorption and is only effective for treating intestinal infections.
 Therefore, its only indications are for the treatment of Clostridium difficile-associated diarrhea (CDAD), pseudomembranous colitis, and Staphylococcal enterocolitis.
 Oral vancomycin is not an appropriate treatment option for systemic infections affecting other organs or parts of the body.
-Oral vancomycin is currently available as capsules and an oral solution.
-It is typically administered four times a day for a period of 7 to 10 days.
-However, the determination of the exact dose and length of therapy are dependant on multiple factors, including indication, assessment of the patient’s clinical presentation, and the severity of an infection.
-Oral vancomycin does not require dosage adjustment for renal impairment due to its low systemic absorption.
+Oral vancomycin is currently available as 125 mg and 250 mg capsules and 250 mg / 5 mL oral solution.
+It is typically administered four times a day for 7 to 10 days.
+However, the determination of the exact dose and length of therapy is dependent on multiple factors, including indication, assessment of the patient’s clinical presentation, and the severity of an infection.
+Due to its low systemic absorption, oral vancomycin does not require dosage adjustment for renal impairment.
 Moreover, routine serum trough monitoring is not a recommendation for patients who are only receiving oral vancomycin.

 Route of administration: Intravenous, oral, rectal administration (off-label)